Shaganappi Trail North Corridor and HOV Study

 Community Conversations - Nov.
 26 and 28, 2013

 The third phase of public engagement for Shaganappi Trail Corridor Study took place in November 2013.
-Two community conversation public engagement sessions were scheduled to invite input from stakeholders, community members and the general public.
+Two community conversation public engagement sessions were scheduled to invite input from interested parties, community members and the general public.

 The sessions were designed to encourage dialogue and discussion between attendees and to invite new ideas on how design concepts for the Shaganappi Trail Corridor can address transportation requirements in ways that better complement adjacent communities.
 The project team presented three concepts at the community conversation sessions.
 Please see Concept A, Concept B and Concept C and the Community Conversation Event Summary and Highlights report to see the feedback provided.